 (This is not needed if you’re in sandbox (test) mode)

 Setup in CheckfrontBack to top

-Next, we need to configure the Payment Gateway integration.
+Next, we need to configure the Payment Provider integration.
 In the main Checkfront navigation menu, select Manage and then E-Commerce.

 Look for and then click on the Adyen tile to launch the integration modal.
 If Adyen is not listed, this means that Checkfront Support has not yet enabled the feature, so please reach out for assistance!